 One of the best accessories for a shotgun is a sling.
 There are one-point, two-point, and three-point slings, but arguably the ideal for shotguns is the two-point sling.
 For many purposes, the one-point sling is not practical.
 Climbing, moving through rugged terrain, or just having to move quickly can all be problematic.
 Many people who own a shotgun also find the three-point sling to be overly complicated for their purposes.
 Because of this, most owners tend to lean towards the two-point sling as the favorite.
 The Crickett 800 sling comes in black leather embossed with the Crickett® name.
 Its two-point design makes it a favorite for many to add to their list of shotgun accessories.

-When you combine all of these choices with your current weapon, you will notice plenty of advantages.
+When you combine all of these choices with your current firearm, you will notice plenty of advantages.
 Your ability to hold more rounds closer to your shotgun can help you in situations when your average shell carrying capacity just won’t do.
 The two-point sling will help carry your shotgun in several situations you might find yourself in that other slings couldn’t do.
 And everyone will agree that having the added sights on a shotgun might not seem necessary at first, but once they try them, they will never know how they fired a shotgun without laser sights.

 If you are looking to purchase online guns, GrabAGun.com can help you find each of these extremely useful and helpful accessories.
-They are trying to help improve the quality of the weapon you carry as well as make the person carrying it a higher caliber of marksman as well.
+They are trying to help improve the quality of the firearm you carry as well as make the person carrying it a higher caliber of marksman as well.
 Enjoy your new accessories, stay safe, and continue to look for ways to improve your firearm and make the most of your hunting, shooting, and home protection.

 If you are interested in the popular sport of hunting, one of the first things you need to know about is the gun you should use.
 There are many different types of hunting rifles, and your choice will depend on many factors.
 Some of those factors include the size of the gun, the speed and energy of the shot, the level of accuracy you need, and the type of prey you are hunting.

 Hunters love the thrill of their pastime.
-They also love the weapons they use while on a hunt.
+They also love the firearms they use while on a hunt.
 There are plenty of different firearms that can be optimized while hunting, though some are better for certain situations than others.
 From rifles to shotguns to handguns, there is a place for each depending on where and what you are hunting.
-A closer look at these three weapons can help determine which gun is right for you in your hunting environment.
+A closer look at these three firearms can help determine which gun is right for you in your hunting environment.
 Below are a few pointers about the main types of hunting guns people regularly use: rifles, shotguns, and handguns.

-Perhaps the staple of all hunting weapons, rifles are powerful and easy to reload.
+Perhaps the staple of all hunting firearms, rifles are powerful and easy to reload.
 They are all built based off of the same design, and are versatile by nature.
 They can have barrels that accommodate different calibers of ammunition.
 There are also different types of rifles, including semi-automatic rifles and lever action rifles.

 That makes rifles very accessible to hunters of a variety of different game animals.
 They can be used for faster prey, like deer, feral hogs, and boars.
 Hunters of exotic game – rhinos, tigers, and leopards – and larger North American game – elk and bears – are also avid users of rifles for hunting.
 They are also useful for smaller prey, like rabbits, foxes, coyotes.
-The rifle is an adaptable weapon that can be used in many hunting situations.
+The rifle is an adaptable firearm that can be used in many hunting situations.

-Shotguns are also a versatile hunting weapon due to the variety of shells they can use.
+Shotguns are also a versatile hunting firearm due to the variety of shells they can use.
 They can be loaded with ammunition that is better for fowl or other birds, or they can be loaded with rounds that are more suited for larger animals.
 Shotguns are generally pump action firearms, but can sometimes be found as a lever-action shotgun or semi-automatic shotgun.

-These weapons also come in a variety of sizes and calibers that make them versatile in many hunting situations.
+These firearms also come in a variety of sizes and calibers that make them versatile in many hunting situations.
 They are limited in the range of their accuracy, however, and are not ideal for ranged shooting.
 The amount of recoil and kick you are able to handle will also dictate which handgun you will be able to accurately shoot.

 ● Smaller Animals

-Smaller prey such as rabbits, squirrels, and other tiny creatures need a weapon that will not completely destroy them when it makes contact.
+Smaller prey such as rabbits, squirrels, and other tiny creatures need a firearm that will not completely destroy them when it makes contact.
 Smaller caliber rifles are the most common gun used for this game.
 A .22 caliber cartridge is the ideal shell you want to use.
 Be careful when you choose your bullet, though: some are designed for quick expansion and are only intended for use on varmints (animals you do not intend to eat and that are a nuisance).
 For animals slightly larger than these – the predators of these animal such as foxes, coyotes, and feral cats – you will want to use a more powerful caliber.

 ● Medium-sized Animals